pinouchon/pinouchon.github.io/about.md

 > “We don't rise to the level of our expectations, we fall to the level of our training.” ― Archilochus.*

 My name is Benjamin Crouzier.
-I am a lifting, coding, juggling, blogging, meditating and generally self-improving faster than you are.
+Most of the time, I am a coding, meditating, lifting, juggling, blogging and self-improving.

 I'm on a big mission to create and AGI and have some fun with it.
 To reach that goal, my plan is a multistage rocket: